-- Proprietary Funds (Enterprise and Internal Service Funds). - Increasing results may indicate liquidity problems, deficit spending or both. - The rating is inconclusive due to an inconsistent trend over the past three years.
-Changes in liabilities have a direct effect on the indicator.
-The primary reason for the decrease in 2018 was due to decreases in contracts payable as a direct result of decreased construction projects at the Airport related to the completion of the VT Mobile Aerospace and Engineering, Inc. maintenance, repair and overhaul expansion.
+- Proprietary Funds (Enterprise and Internal Service Funds). - Increasing results may indicate liquidity problems, deficit spending or both. - The rating is favorable due to an increase in revenues and a decrease in liabilities over the past two years.
+While revenues have increased every year since 2016, fluctuations in the indicator have been a result of changes in liabilities which have an adverse effect on the indicator.
+The primary reason for the decrease in 2018 was due to decreases in contracts payable as a direct result of decreased construction projects at the Airport related to the completion of the first VT Mobile Aerospace and Engineering, Inc. maintenance, repair and overhaul expansion.